A Taste of Made In Oldstead

 As I doubt I'm the only person not to have heard of Made in Oldstead, I want to share the love.

-There isn't a Korean noodle pack in sight; I suppose the name didn't dictate it.
-Still, this is cooking my brain gets on board with.
-Ingredients already diced, sliced, chopped, measured and portioned.
-My only input is creating the dish.
-Except, the contents of this box have already been prepped by the chefs back at the restaurant's kitchen.
-So, when the said menu and instructions that came with it suggest a frying pan, a baking tray and two saucepans are needed (one more than I own), my brain takes a while to catch up.
+There isn't a Korean noodle pack in sight.
+Old Stead, an old farmhouse, I suppose the name didn't dictate it.
+Ingredients already diced, sliced, chopped, measured and portioned, this is cooking my brain gets onboard with.
+My only input is finishing the dish with the contents already been prepped by the chefs back at the restaurant's kitchen.
+So, when the said menu instructions that came with it suggest a frying pan, a baking tray and two saucepans are needed (one more than I own), my brain takes a while to catch up.
 I want to suggest we grab a sandwich.
-It may be breakfast by the time I'm finished.
+As it may be breakfast by the time I'm finished.

-French onion soup sounds ordinary, but when the Old Winchester farmhouse Cheese punch through those oniony flavours and the smoked rye croutons add to the commentary, it is beyond the pale of ordinary.
+French onion soup sounds ordinary.
+Except when the Old Winchester farmhouse Cheese punches through the oniony flavours and the smoked rye croutons add to the commentary, it is beyond the pale of ordinary.
 It delivers on taste.

 Accepting my plating and pork carving imperfections (because I'm certain glaciers have carved better cuts through valleys), this meal ate as convincing replication of what is served back at their restaurant.
 This menu, the flavours, this at-home restaurant experience says something insightful about Tommy Banks and his team and the in-restaurant dining experience to be had back at their restaurant, Black Swan.